rightson/shell-dev-env/README.md

 Why this?
 ===================

-I have to work in multipe Linux distributions and OSX concurrently, so I need a better architecture to maintain my configurations in such complex development environment.
-If you have better idea, you are welcome to revise this codebase.
+I have to work within various Linux distributions and OSX at the same time, I need a better architecture to maintain my configurations in such complex development environment, so I create this repository for helping people in similar situation.
+Welcome to enjoy and modify these snippets.

 Shell Development Configuration
 ===================